An emergency alcohol or drug treatment occurs when someone urgently needs rehab. This may occur due to some medical or psychological reason.

 - Group counselling: Almost all rehab clinics take advantage of group counselling.
 The main purpose of this therapy is to provide mutual support.

 - 12 steps approach: This highly successful program was adopted from the AA (Alcoholics Anonymous).

-- Group leisure activities: The purpose of group leisure activities is to show recovering alcoholics that there's a whole life outside drug or alcohol rehab.
+- Group leisure activities: The purpose of group leisure activities like cycling is to show recovering alcoholics that there's a whole life outside drug or alcohol rehab.

 - Family therapy: Some alcohol or drug rehab clinics offer family therapy.
 The aim of this therapy is to help solve family conflict or dysfunction.

 - Individual counselling.
 This is one of the treatment options provided by most drug and alcohol rehab programmes.
 It allows you to engage one-on-one with a counsellor to empower you to change your life.

 Some behavioural disorders may co-occur with urgent rehab.
 For instance, the person may have attention deficit hyperactivity disorder or ADHD, conduct disorder and so on.

 Knowledge of these disorders helps the rehab treatment facility come up with a treatment plan that's tailored to address these disorders.

 The 1st step in preparing to enter rehab is to inform your loved ones.
 In the UK, employees are entitled to 12 weeks of medical leave.
 Therefore, the job of the individual is protected as they receive treatment.